MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Rename-Computer.md

 ## OUTPUTS

-### Microsoft.PowerShell.Commands.ComputerChangeInfo
+### None, Microsoft.PowerShell.Commands.RenameComputerChangeInfo

-This cmdlet returns a **ComputerChangeInfo** object, if you specify the **PassThru** parameter.
+This cmdlet returns a **RenameComputerChangeInfo** object, if you specify the **PassThru** parameter.
 Otherwise, it does not return any output.

 ## NOTES